wuhan2020/wuhan2020.github.io/README.md

 ## Prerequisite

 wuhan2020.github.io is powered by [docsite](https://github.com/txd-team/docsite).
-Please read [https://docsite.js.org](https://docsite.js.org)
+Please visit and read [https://docsite.js.org](https://docsite.js.org)
 Please make sure your version of docsite is `docsite@wuhan2020`.
 Please also make sure your node version is higher than 8.x.